C0ffeeCode/typst-dhbw-technik-template/chapters/01-Introduction.typ

   #show: thesis.with(
     ...
-    first_chapter_title = "Introduction but with another title", )
+    first_chapter_title = "Introduction but with another title",
+    language: "en",
+  )
   ```, kind: "code", supplement: "Code example",
-  caption: [Code example explaining how to configure a different first chapter]
+  caption: [Code example explaining how to configure language and a different first chapter]
 )

 == Bibliography

 As for bibliography / reference listing,
-you may decide whether to use Hayagriva, a yaml-based format format designed for Typst
+you may decide whether to use "Hayagriva", a yaml-based format format designed for Typst
-or BibTeX (`.bib`) format, which is well supported by other platforms since it is commonly used by LaTeX.
+or BibTeX (`.bib`) format, which is _well supported by other platforms
+and tooling_ since it is commonly used by LaTeX.
 To switch between bibliography formats, change the above to the following:

 #figure(```typ